 The specific formula is:

-const R = Dynamic Energy Limit const F = Daily account energy from staking TRX const E = Remaining daily account energy from staking TRX const L = Fee limit in TRX set in deploy/trigger call const T = Remaining usable TRX in account const C = Energy per TRX if purchased directly // Calculate M, defined as maximum energy limit for deployment/trigger of smart contract if F > L*R let M = min(E+T*C, L*R) else let M = E+T*C
+const R = Dynamic Energy Limit const F = Daily account energy from freezing TRX const E = Remaining daily account energy from freezing TRX const L = Fee limit in TRX set in deploy/trigger call const T = Remaining usable TRX in account const C = Energy per TRX if purchased directly // Calculate M, defined as maximum energy limit for deployment/trigger of smart contract if F > L*R let M = min(E+T*C, L*R) else let M = E+T*C

 Developers can also use the user-friendly energy calculator to calculate the energy amount an account can use to deploy/execute smart contracts, and how much they will cost.